Chobble Tickets

 Yes | 32-byte base64-encoded AES-256 key |

-There are also optional variables for image uploads (STORAGE_ZONE_NAME, STORAGE_ZONE_KEY), a global webhook (WEBHOOK_URL), and error notifications (NTFY_URL).
+There are also optional variables for image uploads (STORAGE_ZONE_NAME, STORAGE_ZONE_KEY), a global webhook (WEBHOOK_URL), error notifications (NTFY_URL), email providers, and Apple Wallet configuration.

 On first launch, visit /setup/ to set your admin credentials and currency.
 Payment providers are configured at /admin/settings.